 The serene, majestic beauty of this Grove is a living reminder of the magnificent primeval redwood forest that covered much of this area before logging operations began during the 19th century.
 Armstrong Redwoods preserves stately and magnificent Sequoia sempervirens, commonly known as the coast redwood.
 These trees stand together as a testament to the wonders of the natural world.
 The grove offers solace from the hustle and bustle of daily life, offering the onlooker great inspiration and a place for quiet reflection.The ancient coast redwood is the tallest living thing on our planet!
 These remarkable trees live to be 500-1,000 years old, grow to a diameter of 12-16 feet, and stand from 200-250 feet tall.
 Some trees survive to over 2,000 years and tower above 350 feet.
 Coast redwoods are classified as temperate rainforests and they need wet and mild climates to survive.
 The rainfall in Armstrong Redwoods averages 55 inches per year and the trees are often shrouded in a mystical fog that helps to maintain the moist conditions needed for the redwoods to survive.
-To find out more about these magnificent trees click the link About Coast Redwoods to the right.
+To find out more about these magnificent trees, click here.

 The reserve includes a visitor center, large outdoor amphitheater, self-guided nature trails, and a variety of picnic facilities.
 While you can drive into the park, the best way to experience the dramatic effect of the towering redwoods, is to park in the lot at the park entrance and walk in for free.
 All of the main park features are found along the Pioneer Nature Trail.
 This trail is a mile and a half long round trip, mostly flat and level with one set of steps.